It’s been a really long time since I promised you guys this post about our small nursery for two.

 Without further ado, here is the bedroom and play space I created for my daughters, Libby (15 months) and K.K.
 (3 years).

-The trend in baby right now is leaning towards minimal and utilitarian.
-(More of a European style.)
+The trend in baby right now is leaning towards minimal.
 And though my inner minimalist certainly gravitates towards many aspects of a that neutral, European look, I also feel that childhood is a magical time.
 Kid spaces are allowed be colorful, enchanting and whimsical, which is what makes them so much fun to create!
 (Here is the old gender-neutral nursery that I made for the first baby.
 Oh!
 And our mud pie kitchen.)

 I built the nursery around one inspiration pillowcase using pink, blue, yellow and lots of white.